bendrissou/glade-replication/README.md

     $ make -B learn

-This will learn all the 24 grammars.
+This will learn all of the 24 grammars.

 ### Evaluation
-Before running any the evaluation, we compile the EarleyJava project:
+Before running any evaluation, we first compile the EarleyJava project:

     $ make earleyjava